 - Add Za'atar seasoning or sumac.

-- Add radishes, olives or finely shredded lettuce (lettuce is not traditional though).
+- Add radishes, olives, finely shredded lettuce or other leafy greens (lettuce is not traditional though).

 What to serve the salad with